Last Updated on March 20, 2021 by Julia Wilson

 - To treat cancer that has spread (metastasised).

-There are several drug options depending on the type of cancer the cat has.
+Several drug options are depending on the type of cancer the cat has.
 Chemotherapy may be administered as single-agent chemotherapy (one type of drug is used) or multi-agent chemotherapy where a combination of chemotherapy drugs are used.

 Chemotherapy isn’t always going to cure your cat of cancer, but it can slow down the progression of the disease and buy your cat more time.
 For example, I had a cat with inoperable bone cancer, we always knew that cancer would kill her, but giving her chemotherapy meant that we were able to have a few more months with her.